hashmathsa/supervised-learningML/README.md

   1. Logistic Regression

     A statistical technique for forecasting a binary result is called logistic regression.
-It uses a logistic function to model the likelihood that an instance belongs to a specific class.
-    By maximizing the likelihood function, the method determines which model fits the data the best.
+It uses a logistic function to model the likelihood that an instance belongs to a specific class.By maximizing the likelihood function, the method determines which model fits the data the best.
 It is appropriate for the dataset on breast cancer because:
     This dataset mostly comprises of numerical features,  which it handles well.
 It gives comprehensible coefficients for every characteristic, so medical professionals may comprehend how every measurement affects  the diagnosis.
 It performs well for classes that can be divided linearly and is computationally efficient.

   2. Decision Tree Classifier